idugalic/reactive-company/PITCHME.md

 ### Reactive Programming

-Reactive programming is about non-blocking applications that are:
+... is about non-blocking applications that are:

   - asynchronous
   - message-driven